Light lemon and a bright clarity

-This wine is particularly well suited to seafood dishes, poultry or summer salads.
+This wine is particularly well suited to seafood dishes, poultry dishes or summer salads

 Alcohol: 13.0% vol.

-Most of the fruit for this wine was machine harvested during the cool Autumn mornings.
-Approximately 10% of the fruit was hand harvested and fermented separately.
-Post fermentation, the wine spent approximately 4 months on lees, after which the wine was blended, filtered and finally bottled on the 7th November, 2018.
+The fruit used to make this wine was a predominately machine harvested during the cool autumn mornings and fermented in stainless steel tanks using selected yeast strains.
+Also, a small portion of this fruit was hand harvested and let to undergo a wild fermentation in seasoned French oak puncheons.
+Post fermentation, the wine spent approximately 6 months on lees, after which the wine was blended, filtered and finally bottled locally August 2020.

 To enter our site you must confirm you are over 18 years old.